LexouDuck/42/10-roger-skyline-1/README.md

 **You may then proceed to test if your VM can resist DoS/SlowLoris attacks:**

 First, take a snapshot of your current VM state (so you can restore it after testing).
-In fact, you should **restore** this snapshot between each test, otherwise the IPs written in the `/etc/hosts.deny` file might make the other tests pre-emptively fail.
+In fact, you should **restore** this snapshot between each test, otherwise the IPs that get added in the `/etc/hosts.deny` file might make the other tests pre-emptively fail.

 You can download the original implementation of the SlowLoris algorithm [here](https://www.exploit-db.com/exploits/8976)

-And you can run it by doing `perl slowloris.pl -dns [IP] -port [port]` - you should test it on both HTTP ports and SSH port.
+And you can run it by doing `perl slowloris.pl -dns [IP] -port [port]` - you should test it on both HTTP ports and the SSH port you chose.

-It should not be able to successfully send any packets to your VM - though the SSH port will probably fail.
+The test will probably take long, but after waiting, it should not be able to successfully send any packets to your VM.
-This is usually because you're testing it from the host machine, which has the correct RSA keys for SSH.
+The SSH port test will probably fail, this is usually because you're testing it from the host machine, which has the correct RSA keys for SSH.

-You will need to **clone** your current VM (name it attack-test or something), and on this new cloned VM, you can
+You will need to **clone** your current VM (name it attack-test or something), and on this new cloned VM, you can try out slowloris from a machine with an "unknown" IP/RSA status.
+Just remember to change the IP of the new cloned VM so that there is no IP conflict.

 ---